andyxning/nsq-operator/README.md

 * Log Management.
   * Rotate log by [logrotate](https://linux.die.net/man/8/logrotate) hourly
   * Mount log directory to a dedicated host machine directory in nsqd/nsqlookupd/nsqadmin spec
+* QPS based horizontal pod autoscale.
+No memory/cpu/network/disk resources based autoscale support.
+QPS autoscale does not rely on any other systems.
+It is implemented in Kubernetes way.
+[More details](docs/auto_scale.md)

 # Runtime Requirement
 * Kubernetes >= 1.14.0